Alexander Ball: Alexander Ball and Malta

 Napoleon was anxious for the moment to see the British out of the Grand Harbour, stating that he would prefer to see the British in possession of a Parisian suburb than of Malta.
 In May 1803 war was rejoined because of the British refusal to evacuate the islands.
-After the Napoleonic Wars, through the Treaty of Paris of 1814, as ratified by the Congress of Vienna, Malta and all its dependencies passed under the jurisdiction of the British.
+During the Napoleonic Wars, through the 1814 Treaty of Paris, as ratified by the Congress of Vienna, Malta and all its dependencies passed under the jurisdiction of the British.

 Sir Alexander Ball was possibly the British leader most loved by the Maltese population.
 Samuel Taylor Coleridge became an assistant to Ball in 1804 and later described his administration in The Friend, going as far as describing Ball as "a truly great man".
 Ball died in the San Anton Palace on 25 October 1809 and was buried in Fort Saint Elmo in Valletta.
 In 1810, the Maltese built a monument in the Lower Barrakka Gardens dedicated to Ball's memory.
 This neoclassical monument was restored in 1884, and again in 2001.